 8) After license approval, we go through “DHS Provider Enrollment.”
 This takes about 30/45 days for them to respond.
 Hopefully they approve us on the first submission.
 Otherwise we submit additional information.
 You may be able to back-date claims all the way back to the date you apply for Provider Enrollment, so we can talk about this.

-9) You may follow up to apply to networks such as Ucare/etc. I connect you to a credentialing/enrollment specialist and monitor her work.
-(She is reasonably priced and efficient.)
+9) You may follow up to apply to networks such as Ucare/etc. I connect you to a credentialing/enrollment specialist and monitor thier work.
+(They are reasonably priced and efficient.)